yoorita/yoorita/README.md

-## :round_pushpin: Passionate developer looking for challenges and new knowledge
+## :round_pushpin: Passionate developer looking for challenges and new knowledges

 ### Skills: